golemfactory/awesome-golem/README.md

     * **Compatibility: Alpha 2**
 - [golemGraphWavePair](https://github.com/smiley1983/golemGraphWavePair) - Use the Golem Network to generate graph frames, then combine them into an animation.
     * **Compatibility: Alpha 2**
-- [Golemized strong-gravitational-lense](https://github.com/rezahsnz/golemized-strong-gravitational-lense) - a simple distributed computing hack that tries to simulate some physical phenomena called gravitional lensing and is based on the work of Prof. Adam Bolton.
+- [Golemized strong-gravitational-lense](https://github.com/rezahsnz/golemized-strong-gravitational-lense) - A simple distributed computing hack that tries to simulate some physical phenomena called gravitional lensing and is based on the work of Prof. Adam Bolton.
     * **Compatibility: Alpha 2**

 ## Data Optimization